When running on a heterogeneous cluster, the DataImportCronTemplate objects

 Note: This alert only triggers if the

 This alert triggers when the golden image created for this DICT does not have a defined architecture.
-If this image is used as a boot image for a virtual machine (VM), and the VM will is scheduled on a node with a CPU architecture different than the image architecture, the VM fails to start.
+If this image is used as a boot image for a virtual machine (VM), and the VM is scheduled on a node with different CPU architecture than the image architecture, the VM fails to start.

 $ NAMESPACE="$(oc get hyperconverged -A --no-headers | awk '{print $1}')"